 The Booker Prize established in 1969 as a literary prize awarded annually for the best original novel written in English and published in the UK.
 In 2005, The Booker International Prize was created to award writers bi-annually in recognition of a body of work rather than one title.

-This year saw the judges make a shock announcement, as not one but two winners were awarded the Booker Prize, with Margaret Atwood winning for her novel The Testaments, and Bernadine Evaristo for Girl, Woman, Other.
+Last year saw the judges make a shock announcement, as not one but two winners were awarded the Booker Prize, with Margaret Atwood winning for her novel The Testaments, and Bernadine Evaristo for Girl, Woman, Other.
 The last time the prize was shared was in 1992, after which the rules were changed to avoid it ever happening again.
 However, the judging panel this year felt they had no option but to adapt the rules in order to reach a decision.

 To find out more about how to access the winning titles in braille, giant print or Talking Books, please see the Booker Prize shortlist.